miguelknals/MTEvalPoC/README.md

 a) Graph is somehow misleading, notice how numeric results are very similar, if we take in account 95% certainty (2 x std.dev), none is better than other.
 b) Very interesting though that the GOLD translation (human verified translation) is NOT chosen as the best one, probably because of  a)

+**NOTE: This program evaluates multilingual similarity with Sentence BERT, but it is NOT exactly as BERTScore.
+As for 2021 there is no multilingual BERTScore.**

 ## 1.6 3rd test -  COMET using model WITH  references (Unbabel/wmt22-comet-da)